danhuynh0803/Chicken-Dinner/README.md

 # GGJ-2019
 Game made for Global Game Jam 2019.
 Theme: "What does home mean to you?"

-Visit the entree page here: https://globalgamejam.org/2019/games/chicken-dinner
+Visit the submission page here: https://globalgamejam.org/2019/games/chicken-dinner

 Link to play the game: https://legav.itch.io/chicken-dinner